 If a child doesn't drink

-of seven works by Brautigan, each printed as a separate 6" x 8.5" broadside with embossed color etchings by Ellen Meske.
-One of the seven poems reprinted was "Cyclops."
+Seven works by Brautigan, each printed as a separate 6" x 8.5" broadside with embossed color etchings by Ellen Meske.
+Contents included

 The carpenter built a prison ladder, working hard

 all night long, he built that ladder from owl-smelling